INFO-4602-5602/project1-team/README.md

 <h3>How to Run our Visualization</h3>

 To perform the data preprocessing, run the script `clean_predictions.py` in the `lib` folder.
-"Navigate to `src` and run `python -m SimpleHTTPServer` to view our project.
+Navigate to `src` and run `python -m SimpleHTTPServer` to view our project.